 If they are earthworms, be glad you have them.
 I have read they are a sign of healthy soil and they help aerate it, which helps your lawn out for free.
 My dog thinks the dried ones are a delicacy, but that would be the only problem I would see.
 If they are not earthworms, we have a local extension office of our agricultural college that would identify them or you could take them to a local garden shop.
-You should attract a lot of birds (and possibly beagles).
-I would not personally try to get rid of them.

 I have literally thousands of worms in the driveway and they are all migrating into the garage and now into the house through the mopboards.
 I sweep them out of the garage several times every day, but they keep coming back.

 Every morning there are thousands in the garage near the door to the house.
 They are hard, 1-1/4 inches long with little pincers, and coil when disturbed.
 How in the world can I get rid of these pesky critters?
 I do have chickens, but even they can't keep up with the infestation.

 I got this from Colorado State Website http://www.ext.colostate.edu/PUBS/insect/05552.html

 The most common millipedes are dark brown and reach 1 to 1 1/2 inches when full grown.
 They are round and elongated, with many small legs.
 A common description is "little black worms crawling in the basement windows."
 When dead or disturbed, they tend to curl into a tight coil.